 School districts are required to submit their Average Daily Membership (ADM) to the Agency of Education (AOE) every year.
 11 ADM is used as the basis for calculating the number of pupils in each school district and includes information about student grade level, economic background, and English learners.
 AOE uses this information to calculate long term average daily membership (LT ADM) and applies weights to certain types of students to account for the potentially higher costs of educating them.
 12 Starting in fiscal year 2025 (school year 2024-2025), new or updated pupil weights are applied for grade levels, students from economically deprived backgrounds, English language learners, students from low population density districts, and small schools in sparsely populated districts.

-Table 1 summarizes the pupil weights that are added to the LT ADM of a district to calculate the total weighted pupil count:
+Table 1 summarizes the pupil weights that are added for each qualifying pupil in the district to calculate the district's total weighted LT ADM:

 Table 1: Pupil Weights by Weighting Category